Activist investor ValueAct has $612 million stake in Japan's Olympus

 The stake hike comes at a time when activist investment is gaining momentum in Japan, with Prime Minister Shinzo Abe advocating shareholders raise issues and have constructive dialogue with firms to strengthen corporate governance.

-The reason behind buying Olympus shares is pure investment, ValueAct said in a regulatory filing on Thursday, adding that it would also give company management advice or make important proposals depending on circumstances.
+ValueAct said in a regulatory filing on Thursday that it was buying the Olympus shares as an investment, saying it would give company management advice or make important proposals depending on circumstances.

+“Olympus has an exceptional business model, market share, technology leadership and emerging markets presence in the global medical device industry,” Rob Hale, partner at ValueAct, said in a statement.

+“We think it’s an ideal company for our first investment in Japan.
+We look forward to working with the Olympus team,” he said.

 Olympus, in a statement, said it would “continue to hold an active dialogue (with ValueAct) as one of many shareholders and foster mutual understanding over our growth strategy”.